nartallax/imploder/README.md

 	npm install --save-dev typescript
 	npm install --save-dev tslib

+Examples of tool usage are available [in tests directory](test_projects); however, keep in mind that some of the options shown there is required just for testing and won't work well with your project.

 ## Basic usage: Bundling

 To get started, you need to modify your tsconfig.json.